BobBuildTool/bob/doc/manual/tutorial/compile.rst

     * ``--destination``: destination directory for the project files.
 Default is
       <workingDir>/projects/package_stack.
     * ``--name``: name of the project.
 Default is packageName.
+    * ``-I``: additional include directories.
+They will only be added for indexer and will not change the buildresult.